stratapp/stratapp-website/_posts/2019-06-25-stratapp-is-easy-to-implement-but-clients-still-manage-change-for-the-best-results.md

 banner_image: "/uploads/helloquence-61189-unsplash.jpg"

 ---
-**#stratapp makes Strategy execution and collaboration work out of the box and we stick with you beyond implementation.**
+## Strategy execution and collaboration software that works ‘out of the box’

 SaaS product companies typically lock their clients into a prepaid contract, then leave the client to figure out the implementation by themselves, or with ‘_preferred partners_’.